montimaj/az-hydro/azhydro/README.md

 `_partition_with_ctx()` likewise calls
-`partops.apply_cap_delivery_perturbation` with a module-level `_CAP_PIXEL_MASK_CTX` (initialized from the rasterized CAP service-area GeoJSON), so both the 2022–2024 observed Tier cuts and the 2026–2099 sustained "Basic Coordination" projection baseline propagate into the UQ ensemble at the same CAP-served pixels as in the central pipeline.
+`partops.apply_cap_delivery_perturbation` with a module-level `_CAP_PIXEL_MASK_CTX` (initialized from the rasterized CAP service-area GeoJSON), so both the 2020–2026 observed Tier cuts and the 2027–2099 sustained "Basic Coordination" projection baseline propagate into the UQ ensemble at the same CAP-served pixels as in the central pipeline — *including* the paired SW-signal reduction (`CAP_DELIVERY_FACTORS`) and GW-weight boost (`CAP_CUT_GW_BOOST_FACTORS`).
+The CAP scenario sweep in `run_cap_scenario_analysis` also operates on top of this perturbed baseline, adding scenario-specific SW deltas without re-touching well_density.

 Key functions:
 - **`run_uncertainty_quantification()`** — Master orchestrator.
 Computes